 This may occur under several different scenarios.
 First, it is illegal to suggest that a product has certain approval or sponsorship when it really does not.
 Second, it is prohibited to falsify the quality or style of a product.
 Third, it is illegal to misrepresent that an item is new if its current condition suggests otherwise.
 Finally, it is unlawful to suggest that there is an urgency to the transaction, i.e. a going out of business sale, if the facts are not really true.

 There are several other scenarios that fall under the umbrella of Section 13-11-4.
 As described above, a conviction under Section 76-6a-4 of the Code provides proof that Section 13-11-4 has been violated.
 Therefore, although there isn’t a specific entry for Ponzi schemes in the text of Section 13-11-4, mere participation in one is enough to constitute a violation.

 There are very serious punishments for those who delve into the world of pyramid schemes.
 Those at the head of these scams face up to five years in prison if convicted of a felony level offense.
 Participants in these schemes can be found guilty of misdemeanors.
 In Utah, a misdemeanor conviction can lead to a six month prison term and fines.

 Dealing With Pyramid Scheme Allegations

 If you have been accused of running or participating in a pyramid scheme, it is important to get help immediately.
 Regardless of your role in a consumer law matter, it is important to seek help from a business law attorney.
-Contact TR Spencer or Gavin Collier at Spencer and Collier, PLLC.
+Contact TR Spencer or Gavin Jensen at Spencer and Jensen, PLLC.